Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Gordon, E and Baldwin-Philippi, J..
 (2013) “Making a habit out of engagement: How the culture of open data is reframing civic life” in Beyond Transparency: Open Data and the Future of Civic Innovation eds Jen Pahlka and Brett Goldstein.
 New York: O’Reilly Media.

-Invited publications, white papers, and non-peer reviewed work
+White papers and other non-peer reviewed work

 Baldwin-Philippi, J. (2017) “The Myths of Data-Driven Campaigning.”
 Political Communication: The Forum 34(4).